wints/documentation/overviews/how_branch_links_work.md

 {% image src='/img/overview/smart_redirects.png' 3-quarters center alt='2' %}

+To summarize the above, Branch handles all the different to take your user to the right place.
+Here's the breakdown:

+- If app **is** installed -> route to _the app_
+- If app **is not** installed -> route to _fallback URL_
+	- The fallback URL is set as the default to the app store, but can be set to any http URL.

 Here is a list of browsers and platforms where we have slaved for many hours to ensure the links still work: